Will your business be involved with charities? If so, read this before you donate a gift basket to ensure that you’re giving for the right reasons.

 - Send a kid to camp

 The groups I assist are the ones I believe in because of a situation associated with a family, friend, or me.
+You can model my format or choose one of your own.
+Most of all, it’s important to decide whether or not to give and the reasons why.

 I’m a recipient of blood donations provided during surgery.
 Because of that, I donate blood when possible and will also provide gift baskets for blood drives in my area.